Bambi2022/bambi2022.github.io/aboutme.md

 subtitle: Sorry (not really) but I'm taken
 ---

+<script src="https://kit.fontawesome.com/2c9bee6acd.js" crossorigin="anonymous"></script>

-(Briefcase Icon) My only work experience so far was in the summer of 2019 when worked as a volunteer for the Mesa Public Libary.
+<i class="fas fa-briefcase"></i>My only work experience so far was in the summer of 2019 when worked as a volunteer for the Mesa Public Libary.

 (Cap Icon) I'm am currently going to high school and will graduate in 2022.
 I plan on going to Grand Canyon University and getting my Masters Degree in Cybersecurity.
 When it comes to programming I am self taught and I am currently taking classes for HTML and Python.